 Kos History

 According to Greek mythology, Kos is the sacred land of Asclepius, the god of healing.
-Archaeological findings prove that the history of Kos starts from the prehistoric times.
-The Minoans settled on the island around the 14th century BC, followed by the Achaeans and, a few centuries later, the Dorians came and built the ancient city of Kos.
-The Persians conquered the island of Kos during the 5th century BC but were defeated by the Athenians who took control of the island during the battle of Salamina.
-460 BC is the year during which Hippocrates, the father of Medicine and founder of the first School of Medicine, was born.
+Archaeological findings prove that the history of Kos starts from prehistoric times, with some discovered remains dating to the Bronze Age (2900 BC-2100 BC).
+The Minoans settled on the island around the 14th century BC, followed by the Achaeans, and, a few centuries later, the Dorians came and built the ancient city of Kos.
+The Persians conquered Kos during the 5th century BC but were defeated by the Athenians who took control of the island during the battle of Salamina.

 MORE GENERAL INFO ABOUT KOS